Film / Shakespeare in Love

 "I had Christopher Marlowe in my boat once."

-- Enemy Mine: Shakespeare and Richard Burbage put aside their rivalry when Burbage offers Shakespeare's players the use of the Curtain theatre, saying that as theater people they should stand up to the Master of the Revels.
+- Enemy Mine: Shakespeare and Richard Burbage put aside their rivalry when Burbage offers Shakespeare's players the use of the Curtain theater, saying that as theater people they should stand up to the Master of the Revels.

 - Gondor Calls for Aid: